segmentio/segment-docs/src/connections/destinations/catalog/actions-vwo-cloud/index.md

 The [Page](https://segment.com/docs/connections/spec/page/){:target="_blank"} call lets you record whenever a visitor arrives at a page of your website, along with any optional properties about the page.
 On receiving this call, the destination triggers VWO’s Page Visit event.

 > info ""
-> It should only be used when working with web pages and not when using server-side sources as Page Visit event is not supported in VWO's FullStack Suite.
+> Use Page calls with web pages only.
+Server-side sources in VWO's FullStack Suite do not support the Page Visit event.

 **Sample payload for Page Call to the destination**